Visualisation and Interactive Media

 |Duration||3 years full-time|

-The Visualisation and Interactive Media major considers the multidisciplinary aspects of visualisation and interactive media technologies and explores their application in areas such as medicine, health care, architecture, archaeology, education and business applications.
+This major explores the multidisciplinary aspects of visualisation and interactive media technologies, and considers their application to a variety of areas such as media, medicine, architecture, archaeology, education and business.

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.